About

 Her book The Fall of the House of Byron (John Murray, 2020) is a sweeping history of the 18th century through the eyes of one notorious family.
 Following the fates of the poet's ancestors over three generations, it is a saga that begins in rural Nottinghamshire and plays out in the gentlemen's clubs of Georgian London, amid tempests on far-flung seas, and in the glamour of pre-revolutionary France.
 It was selected as BBC Radio 4's Book of the Week, a Sunday Times, Mail on Sunday and BBC History Magazine Book of the Year and shortlisted for the 2020 Elma Dangerfield Prize.

-In 2021 she has contributed alongside historians including Simon Schama and Bettany Hughes to What is History, Now?, an exciting collection of essays rethinking the importance of history to the modern world (edited by Helen Carr & Suzannah Lipscomb).
-Her essay explores 'Why Writing Family History Matters'.
+In 2021 she contributed alongside historians including Simon Schama and Bettany Hughes to What is History, Now?, an exciting collection of essays rethinking the importance of history to the modern world (edited by Helen Carr & Suzannah Lipscomb).
+Her essay explores 'Why Family History Matters'.